ah100101/Graphcool-Kickstart/README.md

 # Graphcool Vue.js Kickstart

 ## Description
-This is a clean graphcool starter kit utilizing vue for the front-end.
+This is a graphcool starter kit utilizing vue for the front-end.

 This project's front-end utilizes:
 - ES6